Coming up next, our final news roundup and information overload hour.

 It's very expensive.

-You're talking about, you know, if you want former Navy SEALs and people that are trained, you know, in in martial arts and people that are licensed to conceal carry, and then you want them to cover an entire campus.
+You're talking about, you know, if you want former Navy SEALs and people that are trained, you know, in martial arts and people that are licensed to conceal carry, and then you want them to cover an entire campus, I mean, that's virtually impossible for somebody that's not president.

-And you know, Donald Trump as a candidate had, you know, campaign funds to do it.
+And, you know, Donald Trump as a candidate had, you know, campaign funds to do it.

-I would I I think my solution is a good one.
+I think my solution is a good one.

-Have security with you, have security in the venue.
+Have security in the venue.

-Everyone gets mag before they come in.
+Everyone gets magged before they come in.

 You can't be at the same level as the audience that you're talking to.

-Anyway, my friend, I've got a roll 800-941 Shauna's on number if you want to be a part of the program.
+Anyway, my friend, I've got a roll, 800-941-Shauna's on number if you want to be a part of the program.

-All right, that's gonna wrap things up for today.
+All right, that's going to wrap things up for today.

-Uh, we'll have the very latest Tom Homan will join us tonight.
+Tom Homan will join us tonight.

 Also, Steve Hilton will join us tonight.